advithialva/expenso/README.md

 # 💰 Expenso

-A full-stack expense tracking application built with React Native (Expo) for mobile and Node.js for the backend.
+Expenso is a cross-platform expense tracking application built with React Native (Expo) for mobile and Node.js for the backend.

 Track your income and expenses with a beautiful, modern interface featuring gradient designs and intuitive user experience.